FAQs – Training

 Do I have to attend all sessions?

 Yes, it is ideal if you are able to attend all of the sessions.
-Sessions are held weekly on Zoom.
+For the Level 2 and 3, sessions are held weekly on Zoom.
 There are also a few Saturdays across the course which are compulsory for attendance.
 All learners must attend a minimum of 80% of taught sessions to pass the course.

 When do sessions take place?